-A moon-sized, highly magnetised and rapidly rotating white dwarf may be headed toward collapse
+A highly magnetised and rapidly rotating white dwarf as small as the Moon

 Intermediate-mass Stars Become Magnetic White Dwarfs